-How to market and sell to early adopters
+How to sell your new product to early adopters

-From initial test users to the last buyers on the bandwagon, every new product or service moves through the same sets of “adopters” on the way to full market acceptance.
+From initial test users to the last buyers to jump on the bandwagon, every new product or service moves through the same sets of adopters on the way to full market acceptance.

-The first step is to identify user groups with a specific challenge your product or service could help overcome.
+The first step is to identify groups with a specific problem your product or service could solve.

-He gives the example of municipalities that hire consulting companies to monitor traffic flows.
-This “car counting” is usually done by human beings who can be imprecise and error-prone.
-Bad data compromises their ability to make good decisions and can be expensive to correct.
+For example, municipalities hire consulting companies to monitor traffic flow.
+Car counting is usually done by human beings who can make mistakes.
+Errors in data compromise the municipality’s ability to make good decisions and can be expensive to correct.

 2. Meet them in person

-Industry magazines and trade publications can also provide useful insights into customer and sector needs.
-If you create a professional web presence and a bit of buzz, early adopters may find you themselves—because they are actively looking to solve their issue.
+Industry magazines and trade publications can also provide useful insight into customer and industry needs.
+Create some buzz with your professional web presence, and early adopters may find you themselves since they’re actively looking for a solution to their problems.

 3. Give them something they can use right away

 Early adopters are prepared to work with your minimum viable product.
-They want something they can put into action.
-To win them over, consider offering the solution at a discounted price or with other perks that make it even more advantageous for them to try it out.
+They want something that’s ready for use.
+To win over them, you could offer them your solution at a reduced price or other perks that would encourage them to try it out.

-While the revenues you generate from early adopters are welcome, there’s another benefit: They are usually happy to provide constructive feedback.
-Use it to refine and evolve your product for the larger market.
-In this way, they become an extension of your development team.
+While the revenues you generate from early adopters are welcome, there’s another benefit: they are usually happy to provide you with constructive feedback.
+Use it to develop your product and adapt it to a larger market.
+Think of this group as an extension of your development team.

 Be prepared to pivot

-While early adopters provide valuable insights, the value proposition that appeals to them may not resonate with the wider market.
+Early adopters provide valuable insight, but the value proposition that appeals to them may not resonate with the wider market.

-- Find the people who have that problem.
+- Find the people who have this problem.

-- Ask questions and learn from what they tell you as they use your product.
+- Ask questions and learn from their feedback as they use your product.

 - Get better, cheaper and faster.